jimmyturnip/20210911-dragon-wing-5e/session-01.md

 > ...Consummate Sorrow.
 I am here to escort you to the monastery.

     How does Prince Tenfrith react?
 [Kill, the mundane] What is he like?
+Roll on Character Descriptors in Adventure Crafter.
 Poor.
-Maybe ill?
+Maybe he's ill?

 Zothao hears a weak, but cheerful voice from within the palanquin.